Gi60s/openapi-enforcer-middleware/docs/api.md

 - *controllers* - The path the the controllers directory or a controllers definition map.
 See the [controllers documentation](./controllers.md) for more information.

-- *dependencyInjection* - You can add any number of parameters after the first parameter and these will be passed in to a controller that uses [dependency injection](./controllers.md#dependency-injection).
+- *dependencyInjection* - You can add any number of parameters after the first parameter and these will be passed in to a controller that uses [dependency injection](./controllers.md#controller-dependency-injection).

 **Returns** a `Promise` that resolves if successfully loaded.

 ## Middleware

-Call this function to return the middlware runner that will run the internal middlewares.
+Call this function to return the middleware runner that will run the internal middlewares.

 **Signature**

-`OpenAPIEnforcerMiddleware.prototype.middlware (): Function`
+`OpenAPIEnforcerMiddleware.prototype.middleware (): Function`

 **Parameters** None